Jodekq/Color-Properties/README.md

 ### For each of those colors, you can create tints in this order:

 E.g.
-Blue900 would be a 90 percent tint of your color (Blue)
+Primary900 would be a 90 percent tint of your color (Primary)